-I am by no matter an expert in landing page creation, but I am doing a lot of research on this topic in order to become more experienced myself and I invite you to join me in this journey.
+I am by no matter an expert in landing page creation, but I am doing a lot of research on this topic to become more experienced myself, and I invite you to join me on this journey.

 What is a landing page and where it is usually used?

 A landing page is a powerful online marketing tool – it’s a unique webpage, also known as a lead capture page, where your task is to persuade visitors to complete a certain action for example:

 - to subscribe to your newsletter in exchange for an ebook or product demo

 Your main goal is to create a landing page that encourages your visitors to complete a specific action.
 That’s far from being an easy task, landing page creation is an art, which is very hard to master, and even when you do you still need to do a lot of A/B testing to adjust your assumptions about how your visitors think and to see what works and what doesn’t.

 Landing pages are widely used to launch webinars or products, pre-launches, persuade visitors to give you their email address with the help of ebooks, email courses, special discounts.